medavox/tuki-nuwa/text/1_building_blocks/Phonology.md

 Phonology
 =========

-Or, The sounds of Tuki Nuwa
+Or, The sounds of Tokaja
 ------

 Consonants